ATNU/hands-on-server/Endpoints.md

 See jwt error messages above

 # Resume with previous pages
 Sends not only the most recently saved page but also all previous pages to store in local memory.
 Returns null for a page the user has not saved (see example).
+Returns pages in order of page number.

 GET api/page/resumeList

 ### Success

+If the user has saved pages:
 ```
 200 OK
 {